MS in Finance — Corporate Finance and Investments Track (MSFC) Curriculum

-Working professionals in the St. Louis area can pursue this program on a part-time basis.
+Working professionals in the St. Louis area can pursue this track on a part-time basis.
 The MSFC track offers the convenience of allowing students to earn their degree taking courses part-time, in the evening.
-Part-time students can begin taking courses in the fall or spring semester.
+Part-time students can begin the MSFC in the fall or spring semester.

 |CORPORATE FINANCE & INVESTMENTS COURSES|